sjsu-library/unionist/_items/unionist--image-0303.md

 caption: Frederick Olney (1810-1869) was a prominent free Black throughout the Antebellum area, in both Windham and New London counties.
 He was a brother-in-law to Sarah Harris Fayerweather, attended various Abolitionist and Black convention meetings, and worked as a teacher.
+He was clearly a favorite with the students of the Canterbury Female Academy.
 But we have no picture of him.
-I imagine him as a tall, well-built young man, and a favorite with the students, who remained proud despite the harassment of the white Canterburians.
+I imagine him as a tall, well-built young man who remained proud despite the harassment of the white Canterburians.
 order: '714'
 layout: items_item
 collection: items
 thumbnail: "/img/derivatives/iiif/images/unionist--image-0303/full/250,/0/default.jpg"
 manifest: "/img/derivatives/iiif/unionist--image-0303/manifest.json"
 full: "/img/derivatives/iiif/images/unionist--image-0303/full/1140,/0/default.jpg"
-proofed JR: '2023-07-28'
 ---